Stop Wasting Giveaways On The “Well-Connected”

 First realize, just because someone’s well-connected, doesn’t make them a good source of referrals.
 Do your homework, check the person out.
 How often are they referring people?
 Look through their social media feed.
 Are they sharing events and information about people other than themselves?
 If not, they’re not likely to share about you.
 Look at their LinkedIn profile, have they written very many recommendations for others?
 Some people may be well-connected without being generous when it comes to helping others build their business.
 Just like how some people are stingy with their kind words, people can also be stingy with their praise of others publicly.

-Second, instead of giving away your product/service for free to the well-connected person, make an agreement about it.
+Second, instead of giveaways of your product/service for free to the well-connected person, make an agreement about it.
 Be forthcoming that there is a cost to what they’re receiving.
 The cost is an introduction, a testimonial, a shout-out on social media, etc..
 This way, it’s out in the open and the well-connected individual can decide if this is a good value to them.
 No more “hoping” the well-connected person will do what you want them to do.
 Get a verbal agreement at the minimum so each person knows what to expect and what’s expected of them.

 Third, lead by example.
 Are you being a good connector in your own life/business?
 How often are you doing shout-outs, writing reviews, etc. for others?
 It’s crazy to expect others to do these things for you when you’re not doing it for the people in your life.
 Praising someone publicly for something you appreciate about them is what I call “Pouring Love” all over the other person.
 You can’t pour too much love out into the world when your praise is authentic and heartfelt.